 I needed to let the anger go.
 I needed to be ok with the fact that everyone in my life who was supposed to protect me, was supposed to have loved me, had failed me.
 I was a failed child, I was a failed wife, but I would not have a failed life.

 So I'm going, everyday.
-I don't know where I'm going, and I don't know where I'll end up, but day by day, I'm finding my joy.
+I don't know where I'm going and I don't know where I'll end up, but day by day, I'm finding my joy.
 I'm clinging to my happiness, I'm putting forth my smile, and I am enjoying what I have.
 There are days where I still break out into the ugly cry, make-up running down my cheeks, knees to my chest, head buried in my arms, the whole deal.
-There are still days that I ask why, and as you can all see from this blog, I am still dealing with quite a few trust issues.
-But I am still going, and I don't intend to stop.
+There are still days that I still ask why and as you can all see from this blog, I am still dealing with quite a few trust issues, but I am still going and I don't intend to stop.

 I will rise from the ashes, because this is my life.
 I will rise stronger, and brighter, and moving upwards.